 Imagine reading hundreds of instructional designer resumes each day.

 It is impossible to read every word, which is why resume experts recommend including essential information that sets your resume apart from others because around seven seconds is said to be the most time a hiring manager spends scanning your resume.

 If I am the hiring manager reviewing instructional design resumes, I want to see a resume that draws me in and encourages me to keep reading.

 The same thing happens while writing an instructional design cover letter.

 When you email or upload your instructional designer resume, it may be “weeded out” before it gets to the individual responsible for reviewing it.

-Help your instructional design resume get noticed using these seven strategies to get your resume noticed and keep it in the hiring pipeline:
+Help your instructional design resume get noticed using these seven strategies to get your resume noticed by hiring managers:

 - Read the position description carefully.